-The parents can make a custody agreement during an appointment with a child welfare officer or let the matter be decided by a court of law.
+The parents can make a custody agreement during an appointment with a supervisor or let the matter be decided by a court of law.
 In addition to the parents, the court of law may decide to give custody to another person, for example, a grandparent.
 Custody ends when the child has his or her 18th birthday or marries before turning 18.

 When the parents´ divorce, they shall agree on the child’s living arrangements.The child can live with one parent or both parents’.
 However, the child must be officially registered as a resident in one address only.
 When granting housing allowance and child benefit, the child will be accounted for as a member of only one household.

 Right of access

 A child has the right to meet and keep in contact with the parent with whom he or she does not live (that is, non-custodial parent).
-The parents can mutually agree on the visiting rights, make an agreement on the matter at an appointment with a child welfare officer or have a district court solve the matter.
+The parents can mutually agree on the visiting rights, make an agreement on the matter at an appointment with a child supervisor or have a district court solve the matter.

 There is no one legislative model for meetings between a child and his or her parents.
 Nevertheless, it is important for little children to have these meetings sufficiently often; preferably several short meetings a week.
 As the child grows, the frequency of the meetings could be lessened while lengthening their duration.
 Both parents are responsible for ensuring the child's right of access.

 A fixed-term right-of-access agreement can be concluded to be revised as required, for instance, when the child begins day care or school.

-As a general rule, the parent that meets the child is responsible for costs arising from the right of access.
-Parents can negotiate on sharing the costs of the meetings.
+As a general rule, parents should negotiate on sharing the costs of the meetings.
 This is especially necessary when the distance is long between the meeting parent and the child.

 If the meeting parent is unable to take care of the child during the meetings, it is possible to agree on supervised/supported meetings at the official meeting place.

 Amending an agreement/decision